 Radio frequency connectors, also referred to as coax connectors, work at radio frequencies in the multi-megahertz range.
 A well designed RF connector blocks external signals from the circuit and prevents any loss of energy.
 It should also not change the impedance of the transmission line of which it is a part of, otherwise it can result in signal reflection.

 These connectors come with a built-in fastening mechanism such as thread, bayonet, braces, or blind mate.
 This mechanism coupled with springs provides a low ohmic electric contact which results in high mating cycles and reduced insertion force.

 You’ll find RF connectors typically used with coaxial cables and in TV receivers, two-way radio, Wi-Fi devices with antennas, and industrial and scientific measuring instruments.

 Connectors don’t simply attach two wires together, rather they create a seamless circuit with multiple components.
 They make it possible to send electrical signals from your keyboard to your computer to your monitor within a fraction of a second.
 But maybe you don’t want to commit to one circuit just yet.
 No problem!
 Connectors also disconnect!
 You could potentially reroute the electrical circuit as many times as you’d like.

 With an endless variety of electrical connectors in the market there’s bound to be one that suits your project needs.
 If a standard product doesn’t meet your specifications, there are many companies capable of designing and creating custom connectors.

 Trimantec’s Electromechanical Group

 At Trimantec, we specialize in industrial wire harnesses and connectorized multi-conductor cables.
-So, whether you need to connect two components or several our experienced technicians can handle all your cable and harness needs.
-Send us an RFQ or any questions you may have, we love to hear from you!
+So, whether you need to connect two components or several, our experienced technicians can handle all your cable and harness needs.
+Send us an RFQ or any questions you may have.
+We'd love to hear from you!